open-dynaMIX/anonip-go/README.md

                          log delimiter [default:  ] --replace STRING, -r STRING
-                         replacement string in case address parsing fails (Example: 0.0.0.0) --help, -h             display this help and exit
+                         replacement string in case address parsing fails (Example: 0.0.0.0) --output FILE, -o FILE
+                         file or FIFO to write to [default: stdout] --input FILE           file or FIFO to read from [default: stdin] --help, -h             display this help and exit
 ```